 Analysis and Test Results

 When you think of flatware, a few characteristics stand out — how comfortable the pieces feel in your hand, how well the knife cuts, and how well the pieces stand up to daily use and washing.
-We began our flatware testing by first washing the place settings in the dishwasher to see if they are prone to discoloration, staining, or excessive spotting.
+We began our flatware testing by first washing the place settings in the dishwasher to see if they were prone to discoloration, staining, or excessive spotting.
 Putting the pieces through the dishwasher also brought out some unexpected imperfections in our sets, such as bent handles and scratching.
 We then examined the finish of the edges, looking for rough spots on the handles, knife blades, fork tines, and heads of the spoons.

 How a fork or spoon feels in your hand can impact your dining experience.
 For example, if the handle is short, you may feel like your fingers are too close to your food as you pick it up from your plate.
 Conversely, if the handles are awkwardly shaped, they may feel uncomfortable in your hand.
-For this metric, we considered each set's overall comfort, considering how easy it is to use and how it feels in our hands.
+For this metric, we assessed each set's overall comfort, considering how easy it is to use and how it feels in our hands.

-Fork tines can be used to scoop or spear food, all of our test sets have fairly blunt tines, but did spear everything from salad to sweet potatoes to steaks.
+Fork tines can be used to scoop or spear food; our test sets have fairly blunt tines but could spear everything from salad to sweet potatoes to steaks.
 However, one set stood out due to the sharpness of the tines.
-The AmazonBasics Bistro 20-Piece tines are fairly sharp to the touch, and the parents in our test group felt they were a bit too sharp to be used by small children.
-In comparison to curved tines, the tines of the Radley and Stowe 20-Piece are completely flat, and blunt but surprised our testers with how well they were able to scoop and hold food despite being flat.
+The Amazon Basics Bistro's tines are fairly sharp to the touch, and the parents in our test group felt they were a bit too sharp to be used by small children.
+In comparison to curved tines, the tines of the Radley and Stowe are completely flat and blunt, but they surprised our testers with their ability to scoop and hold food despite their flatness.

 Balance and Weight

-The LIANYU Black Stainless Steel also ranks high in this metric with its five-piece place setting weighing 8.4 ounces.
-As with the sets that weigh slightly more, we welcome the weight in our hand, and the pieces feel well balanced.
+The LIANYU Black Stainless Steel also ranks high in this metric, with its five-piece place setting weighing 8.4 ounces.
+As with the sets that weigh slightly more, we welcome the weight in our hand, and the pieces feel well-balanced.

 Quality and Durability

-After a few wash cycles, we noticed the handles on one of the spoons, and one of the forks from the AmazonBasics Bistro 20-Piece were bent.
-The fork handles on this set also developed discoloration from water spots, however, the finish on the edges of the handles and fork tines are slightly more polished than other sets.
+After a few wash cycles, we noticed the handles on one of the spoons and one of the forks from the Amazon Basics Bistro were bent.
+The fork handles on this set also developed discoloration from water spots; however, the finish on the edges of the handles and fork tines are slightly more polished than other sets.

-The Radley and Stowe 20-Piece performed very well in both our balance and weight metric and our comfort of use metric.
-The inside of the fork tines are a bit rough and the satin finish of the handles is prone to scratching.
+The Radley and Stowe utensils performed very well in our balance, weight, and comfort metrics.
+The inside of the fork tines are a bit rough, and the satin finish of the handles is prone to scratching.
 Another set that stands out for value is the Sharecook Matte Black, with nicely weighted and balanced pieces that are comfortable to use and wash well.

 — Tara Reddinger-Adams